Paging Dr. Welby

 in Boston and clinical fellows in medicine at Harvard Medical School.

-On the season's first episode
+season's first episode

 of Grey's Anatomy, surgical intern Meredith Grey was drafted to help a